specsolutions/specsync-for-tfs-documentation/important-concepts/filters-and-scopes.md

 # Filters and scopes

-SpecSync synchronizes scenarios from feature files to TFS test cases when using the `push` command.
+SpecSync synchronizes scenarios from feature files to Azure DevOps test cases when using the `push` command.
 For that you have to specify which feature files and which scenarios within the feature files should be considered by SpecSync.
 This is the **synchronization scope**.

 Similarly to this, when using the `pull` command \(for [two-way synchronization](two-way-synchronization.md)\), you have to specify the the scope of the test cases that should be considered.